perigrin/the-room/breaking-cpan.md

 # How to Automate breaking half of CPAN with Dist::Zilla!

 So last night I dropped a [new module][crixa] on to the CPAN.
-Normally this would be a cause for celelbration, except it turns out I broke Moose.
+Normally this would be a cause for celebration, except it turns out I broke Moose.

 ## A Date with Destiny